s-raj02/Lung_Cancer_Detection/README.md

 The system leverages **Transfer Learning** with **ResNet-50** and **VGG-16** architectures to classify lung images into multiple categories and assist in early diagnosis.
 The models are trained on preprocessed lung image datasets and evaluated using various performance metrics including accuracy, loss, confusion matrix, precision, recall, and F1-score.

+In addition to model development, the project includes a **web-based application** that enables users to securely log in, upload lung images, and receive real-time AI-powered predictions through an intuitive interface.

 ---

 ## 🎯 Objectives